 - Disaster management, including relief, rehabilitation and reconstruction activities.

-- Every year, the CSR Committee will place for the Board’s approval, a CSR Plan detailing the CSR activities to be carried out during financial year and the specified budgets thereof.
+- Every year, the CSR Committee will place for the Board’s approval, a CSR Plan detailing the CSR activities to be carried out during financial year and the specified budget thereof.
 The Board will consider and approve the CSR Plan with any modifications that may be deemed necessary.

-- The CSR Committee shall review the implementation of CSR Plan regularly and issue necessary directions from time to time to ensure orderly and efficient execution of the CSR Plan in accordance with this policy.
+- The CSR Committee shall review the implementation of CSR Plan regularly and issue necessary directions from time to time, to ensure orderly and efficient execution of the CSR Plan in accordance with this policy.

 Reporting : The CSR initiatives would be reported in the Board of Directors Report (Annual Report).

 The administration and execution of identified CSR initiatives are undertaken under the participation of the Directors of the Company.
 The Company has a CSR Manager who reports to the Board of Directors, to ensure the successful and time bound implementation of the CSR Plan.